ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |instance_id|string|{{response-dynamic-handles}} of {{&SELF}}|
 |error|object|{{response-error}} of {{&SELF}}|

-## Interaction Mode Responses {#IANA-interaction-response}
+## GNAP Interaction Mode Responses {#IANA-interaction-response}

-This document defines a means for the AS to provide to the client instance information that is required to complete a particular interaction mode, for which IANA is asked to create and maintain a new registry titled "Interaction Mode Responses".
+This document defines a means for the AS to provide to the client instance information that is required to complete a particular interaction mode, for which IANA is asked to create and maintain a new registry titled "GNAP Interaction Mode Responses".
 Initial values for this registry are given in {{IANA-interaction-response-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-interaction-response-template}}.
 If the name of the registration matches the name of an interaction start mode, the DE is expected to ensure that the response parameter is unambiguously associated with the interaction start mode of the same name.